korneliuszo/vbados/README.md

 The driver supports the following actions, too:

 * `install` installs the driver (i.e. the same as if you run `vbsf`).
-  This command has several suboptions (multiple may be combined):
-    * `low` can be used to force installation in conventional memory;
+  `vbsf install low` can be used to force installation in conventional memory;
 by default, it tries to use a DOS UMB block.

-    * `short` uses short filenames directly from the host OS, without any translations.
-      This is only useful in host OSes that support storing short filenames separately, like Windows hosts, and usually only if you expect to use the same filesystem with a different OS later on.

-    * `hash <n>` changes the number of digits reserved for the hash portion of a short filename to `n`.

 * `uninstall` uninstalls the driver.

 * `list` shows currently mounted drives as well as all available shared folders.

-* `mount FOLDER X:` can be used to mount a non-automatic shared folder at a specific drive, or to mount a specific shared folder on multiple drives.
+* `mount FOLDER X: [<OPTIONS...>]` can be used to mount a non-automatic shared folder at a specific drive, or to mount a specific shared folder on multiple drives.
+  This command supports the following mount options:
+    * `/hash <n>` enables the automatic generation of short/hashed DOS filenames for long filenames from the host, and uses `n` as the number of digits reserved for the hash portion of short filenames.
+      By default, generation of short filenames is enabled using 3 digits for the hash, so long filenames will look like `LONG~20B.TXT` in DOS.
+      Use `/nohash` to disable, in which case long filenames from the host will not appear in DOS.
+    * `/upper` will also generate short/hashed filenames for any file in host whose filename has any lowercase character.
+      This may be useful for host OSes with case sensitive filesystems, where there are two or more files with filenames that differ only in case.
+      Without this option, the two files cannot be distinguished and may be accidentally overwritten by DOS.
+    * `/host` uses short filenames directly from the host OS, without any translations.
+      This is only useful in host OSes that support storing short filenames separately, like Windows hosts, and usually only if you expect to use the same filesystem with a different OS later on.

+* `remount X: [<OPTIONS...>]` changes the options of a currently mounted drive.
+  See the `mount` command for details on options.
+Any option set previously can be disabled with a corresponding `/noopt`, e.g., `/noshort`.

 * `unmount X:` unmounts a specific drive.